Health and Safety FAQs

 How long someone with COVID symptoms is out of school depends on testing and other events.

-The school will apply columns B, C or D on this IDPH guide to determine when his or her return to school is safe.
+The school will apply rows B, C or D on this IDPH guide to determine when his or her return to school is safe.

 Without a negative COVID test or an alternate medical diagnosis, anyone with COVID symptoms will usually be out at least 10 days.